TiagoDanin/NodeJS-i18n/README.md

 ### CLI

-Create .po files with `nodejs-i18n`.
+Create en.po files with `nodejs-i18n`.
 Add in your package.json

 ```json
 "scripts": {